fidian/phonydata/README.md

 There are a few special functions that are primarily used as the engine behind the random data generation.

+**Random Numbers:** If you are defining your own generators, please leverage `this.random`, `this.index`, or other built-in methods because they all use the same random number source and that source can be seeded in order to produce the same values over multiple runs.

+**Generator Functions:** You are welcome to use arrow functions or normal functions.
+When you use normal functions, you have access to `this`, so you can generate additional data.
+Arrow functions do not.

 ### `defineForObject(target, name, generator)`

-Creates a new data generator and a new underscore function.
+Creates a new data generator and a new underscore function on an object.
+Typically, one would pass in a class's prototype as the target.
 The underscore function is described a bit where the data generators are listed.

     import { defineForObject, PhonyData } from 'phonydata';
     class ExtendedPhonyData extends PhonyData {}